wendyltan/SearchDir/README.md

 # SearchDir
 Object-Oriented Analysis and design class project for directory searching and difference comparison.

 ## Basic Structure
-- code: Store main model class's codes and factory class's codes,using `Factory pattern` here.
+- code: Store main model classes's codes and factory classes's codes,using `Factory pattern` here.
 - filter: Store codes related to condition search ,using `Decorator pattern` here.
 - gui：Codes about gui.Here I'm using JavaFX to build the interface
 - sort: Store codes related to sorting directory files according to some rules,using `Strategy pattern` here.